zaki/dotfiles/README.md

 The statusline includes the git branch, the file type and encoding and possible formatting warnings (mixed tabs and spaces, full-width spaces)

-### Windows support

-For a while I had to use windows for development and these dotfiles were at that time mostly windows-compatible.
-One extra windows-specific feature though is an aliases.cmd that is set up to run every time cmd.exe is started providing handy aliases just like in *nix environments.

-To enable this cmd file, rake install creates an aliases.reg registry file in your user directory.
-Importing that to the registry will enable loading .win/aliases.cmd automatically.
-This then uses doskey to define aliases.